attrung/Formal-Logic-Validity-Checker/README.md

 # Formal Logic Validity Checker
- This program returns the truth table of an argument

-<p>This program was written as a work at my Minerva Schools at KGI</p>

-<p> This was the first optional challenge in my Formal Analyses class. </p>
+<p><strong>This program was written as a work at my Minerva Schools at KGI, as the first optional challenge in my Formal Analyses class. </strong></p>

 <p> The python file include functions that return a truth table and the validity of the argument.